 Elective modules include:

-This course will enable you to develop the methodological expertise to analyse social data, and the analytical capability to identify and engage with crime and social policy debates.
-You will also develop specific skills relevant to a variety of professions as well as critical thinking, which is prized in graduate employment.
-These skills are highly sought after and graduates have entered these fields and many others upon graduation:
+This course will enable you to develop the methodological expertise to analyse social data and the analytical capability to identify and engage with crime and social policy debates.

 Information taken from Unistats.